 No dealer, broker, salesperson or other person has been authorized by the New Hampshire Municipal Bond Bank, the Underwriters, or the Financial Advisor to give any information or to make any representations, other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-The Underwriters of the Bonds may offer and sell the Bonds to certain dealers and others at prices lower than the offering prices stated on the inside cover page hereof.
-The offering prices may be changed from time to time by the original Underwriters.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+The Underwriters of the Bonds may offer and sell the Bonds to certain dealers and others at prices lower than the offering.